After a loved one dies and the burial arrangements have been made, attention turns to settling the estate.

 The UK life insurance industry does not have a tracing service so residents must do this work.
 The Unclaimed Assets Register (UAR) is a good place to start.
 Offered by Experian, it helps consumers locate lost assets and make contact with relevant providers to claim these.

 Whenever a financial institution updates the UAR with new information, Experian reruns the search at no charge to identify relevant lost assets.
-The UAR helps businesses trace and reunite UK residents with lost assets and protect assets from fraud and identity theft.
-It helps consumers to quickly and easily search for these assets and re-establish contact with providers to recover unknown or forgotten life insurance policies and other money.
+The UAR helps businesses trace and reunite UK residents with lost assets and protect them from fraud and identity theft.
+It also helps consumers quickly and easily search for these assets and re-establish contact with providers to recover unknown or forgotten life insurance policies and other money.

 The Association of British Insurers